+'''

 If you have only 1 user in your context, you will add 1 record on every iteration.
 So you will have more and more records and will be able to measure the performance of the ''designate record-list'' command depending on the number of domains/records owned by users.

+'''

-PARAMETERS: records_per_domain: Records to create pr domain.
+\ records\per\domain: Records to create pr domain.

-DesignateBasic.create_and_list_servers [scenario]
+DesignateBasic.create and list servers [scenario]